Using Pure Storage KM for PATROL

-- Storage Systems Activity: Reports on Transfer, Read and Write Bytes for all monitored storage systems
+- Storage systems: Reports on Transfer, Read and Writes Bytes for all monitored storage systems

-- Nodes Activity: Reports on Transfer, Read and Write Bytes for all monitored nodes
+- Volumes: Reports on Transfer, Read and Writes Bytes for all monitored volumes

 Select LUNs Mapping Table to list mapped and unmapped LUNs.
 The .csv file generated for this report consists in the following comma-separated data: Storage System, Hostname, Host WWN/IQN, LUN, Ports or Size.

 The generated file(s) are time-stamped and stored in %PATROL_HOME%\log for the specific time set through the History Retention Period parameter.

 To manually refresh parameters without waiting for an automatic polling cycle, right-click the Pure Storage system icon > Refresh Parameters.

 Triggering a KM Discovery